Dr Marija Gizdavic Nikolaidis

 This research is part of the project entitled “Eco-friendly synthesis of new tailored nanoparticles and nanostructured membranes for water reuse applications”, funded by Strategic Research Initiatives Fund, the University of Auckland.

-The interdisciplinary UoA cross-faculties team includes Prof. Mohammed Farid (Chair, Department of Chemical and Materials Engineering, Faculty of Engineering, the University of Auckland), A/Prof. Naresh Singhal (Department of Civil and Environment Engineering, Faculty of Engineering, the University of Auckland), A/Prof. Simon Swift (Department of Molecular Medicine and Pathology, School of Medical Sciences, Faculty of Medical and Health Sciences, the University of Auckland) and Dr. Filicia Wicaksana (Department of Chemical and Materials Engineering, Faculty of Engineering, the University of Auckland).
+The interdisciplinary UoA cross-faculties team includes Professor Mohammed Farid (Chair, Department of Chemical and Materials Engineering, Faculty of Engineering, the University of Auckland), Associate Professor Naresh Singhal (Department of Civil and Environment Engineering, Faculty of Engineering, the University of Auckland), Associate Professor Simon Swift (Department of Molecular Medicine and Pathology, School of Medical Sciences, Faculty of Medical and Health Sciences, the University of Auckland) and Dr Filicia Wicaksana (Department of Chemical and Materials Engineering, Faculty of Engineering, the University of Auckland).
 This research will bring together top scientists in the field from Europe, Australiasia and Middle East and attract industrial partners.

 In spite of a wide use of MW irradiation in organic chemistry, there is still no clear answer to extremely accelerated reactions or to stereoselectivity which drives system towards aiming products.
 The complex questions whether all MW effects can be attributed to thermal or to specific and non-thermal effects is at present the subject of much debate which sharply divides a scientific community.
 The non-thermal effects are a result of the direct interactions of molecules with electromagnetic irradiation, while specific effects include superheating phenomena, the existence of local radiators: i.e. “hot spots”.
 In order to explain the formation mechanism of nanostructured polymer materials in MW, we based our preliminary hypothesis on the existence of two reaction stages, both affected by microwave irradiation: (a) nucleation and (b) chain growth (polymerisation).
 The first stage is based on instantaneous heating that develops conditions for homogeneous nucleation.
 Other effects such as diffusion or molecular agitation could drive the second stage that is also fast.
 However, the lack of full understandings to what mechanisms drive MW effects and the formation of specific polymeric material make further studies, based on our preliminary data necessary and timely.

 The project will address: i) preparation and characterisation of various biopolymer based composites, zeolites and advanced green nanomaterials for environmental monitoring, water reuse, food and biomedical applications; ii) to investigate the thermal, non-thermal and specific MW effects to explain formation mechanisms of advanced polymer nanomaterial.
-The proposed multidisciplinary study will be in collaboration with Prof. Mohammed Farid (Energy and Environment (Chair); Water and Waste Water Treatment, Department of Chemical and Materials Engineering, Faculty of Engineering, the University of Auckland), A/Prof. Naresh Singhal (Department of Civil and Environment Engineering, Faculty of Engineering, the University of Auckland) and A/Prof. Simon Swift (Department of Molecular Medicine and Pathology, School of Medical Sciences, Faculty of Medical and Health Sciences, the University of Auckland).
+The proposed multidisciplinary study will be in collaboration with Professor Mohammed Farid (Energy and Environment (Chair); Water and Waste Water Treatment, Department of Chemical and Materials Engineering, Faculty of Engineering, the University of Auckland), Associate Professor Naresh Singhal (Department of Civil and Environment Engineering, Faculty of Engineering, the University of Auckland) and Associate Professor Simon Swift (Department of Molecular Medicine and Pathology, School of Medical Sciences, Faculty of Medical and Health Sciences, the University of Auckland).

 Add to value bioactive products from food waste obtained using eco-friendly Microwave assisted extraction (MAE) method: Nowadays, natural bioactive compounds have become the main interest for many food industries due to the increase of “healthy markets”.
 These compounds possess antimicrobial, antioxidant; anticancer and anti-inflammatory effects.
 Extraction is a crucial first step in obtaining these bioactive compounds from the source material.
 The most common methods used for extraction of bioactive molecules are conventional solid-liquid, Soxhlet extraction, cold maceration, boiling, and hydrodistillation.
 However, these technologies give low yields and take long time.